calamitymandy/42_Inception/README.md

 # 42_Inception

-*This project has been created as part of the 42 curriculum by <amdemuyn>.*
+*This project has been created as part of the 42 curriculum by amdemuyn.*

 # Inception